tact-lang/jetton/SPEC.md

 This is combination of two techniques:

-- Using gas constants with `getComputeFee()` to always get precise compute fees in nanotons
+- Using gas constants with `getComputeFee()` to always get precise compute fees in tons
 - Using `ctx.readForwardFee()` for approximation when the outgoing message size is always smaller or the same compared to the incoming

 ```tact